jeka-dev/jeka/docs/articles/listicle-why-i-made-it.md

 ## 6. Simplify Java for Newcomers
 Usually, Java developers rely on complex build tools that use XML or Kotlin configurations for building projects.
 This setup often has a steep learning curve, which can be daunting for newcomers and make Java seem overly complicated.
+Moreover, installing or changing Java version involves knitting with JDKs and environment variables.

-It would be better if Java developers could build, run, or publish applications with near-zero effort.
+Ideally, beginers should focus on writting code, test it and execute without being affected/stopped by the build tool.
+Changing Java version, should be a matter of single line of configuration.

-JeKa provides these features effortlessly, allowing users to focus on writing effective code while gradually learning the specific configurations as needed.
+JeKa adresses this concern, by gradually learning the specific configurations as needed.````